gabrielmonzon39/guardianes-informaticos-backend/README.md

 ```bash
 docker-compose up -d
 ```

+Once it is done you can access the API at the following url: http://localhost:3000

 ## Database creation and initialization
 Please make sure that the application is running before creating the database.